Prilepnica

+Etymology

+The etymology of Prilepnica / Përlepnicë may come from the same origin as the etymology of Prilep a town today in North Macedonia.
+In the Albanian language also the word Përlep appears in both; the name Prilep means “stuck” on the rocks in Old Church Slavonic.
+This is in reference to an old fortress that was attached to the rocky hilltop.
+This can be in reference to Prilepac a Serbian medieval fortress near Novo Brdo which is by Përlepnicë.

 History

 The village was inhabited in the Middle Ages.
 There are ruins of an old church.
 Prince Lazar of Serbia (r.
 1373–1389) was born in Prilepac near Boževce, which according to tradition was Prilepnica.
 The village was mentioned in the Ottoman defter of 1455 of the Vlk Vilayet (Vilayet of Vuk), encompassing most of Vuk Branković's former territory.
 At that time the village was populated exclusively by Serbs, on the forehead with priest, living in 62 households.